 by Strengthening Relationships

-Middle and high school years are a time of big change for all kids and their families.
+Middle school years are a time of big change for all kids and their families.
 New opportunities.
 New relationships.
 New challenges.
 New worries.

 It’s an easy for families to get disconnected as kids grow and other demands pull families apart.

-As a result, many middle and high schools, out-of-school-time programs, family service organizations and faith communities and others struggle to engage parents and families meaningfully.
+As a result, many middle schools, out-of-school-time programs, family service organizations and faith communities and others struggle to engage parents and families meaningfully.
 As children grow older, research shows parent involvement drops.(2)

 Staying connected through big changes